paragraph-xyz/docs/src/pages/docs/nfts.md

 Readers can connect their wallet to collect this NFT directly in your posts.
 When sent via email, your subscribers can click "Collect" to be directed to the mint.highlight.xyz page above.

-### Example usecases
+### Example use cases

-Embedding flexible NFTs unlocks a whole array of new usecases.
+Embedding flexible NFTs unlocks a whole array of new use cases.
 For example:

+* Build a gated Discord community, accessible only to collectors of your content

 * Turn every post into a time-limited NFT to incentivize readers to subscribe & collect